usgs/generate-quakeML/README.md

 ### Magnitude Keys
 - mag [string]: Magnitude of event (will be preferred magnitude value)
 - type [string]: The method or algorithm used to calculate the preferred magnitude for the event.
 Typical values include Md, Ml, Ms, Mw, Me, Mi, Mb, MLg
-- evaluationModeMag [enumeration]: Must be one of the following: manual: automatic
+- evaluationModeMag [enumeration]: Must be one of the following: manual, automatic
 - evaluationStatusMag [enumeration]: Must be one of the following: reviewed, preliminary, confirmed, final, rejected, reported